relokin/herdtools7/catalogue/aarch64-VMSA/README.md

 ============================================================

 Includes tests that exercise the semantics of the Virtual Memory System Architecture.
-Most of the tests in this catalogue, concurrently update and use Translation Table Descriptors.
+Most of the tests in this catalogue concurrently update and use Translation Table Descriptors.

 Simulating with herd7